Statoil to decide on Scottish floating wind farm in September

 The Norwegian floating turbine, anchored 10 km off the south-west coast in 2009, had an average efficiency rate of 40.7 percent during 2010-2014, and produced 8.2 gigawatt-hours of electricity per year, data from Statoil showed.

-In Britain, Statoil plans to use Siemens turbines with 75 meter long blades -- comparable with a wing span of an Airbus 380 aircraft -- to boost efficiency.
+In Britain, Statoil plans to use Siemens turbines with 75 metre long blades -- comparable with a wing span of an Airbus 380 aircraft -- to boost efficiency.

 Statoil established a separate business division in low carbon and renewable energy in May, reflecting its aspiration to gradually complement its oil and gas portfolio.